spnda/VSC-NML/README.md

 ## Features

-- Syntax Highlighting for the NewGRF Meta Language and it's language files.
+- Syntax Highlighting for the NewGRF Meta Language and its language files.
 - Suggestions for all keywords and constants.
 - Snippets for NML